Allencs16/Allencs16/README.md

 ### About me
  - I'm a {frontend and mobile} developer at [@3ItConsultoria](https://3itconsultoria.com.br/).
- - I'm studying right now to be an full-stack developer
+ - I'm studying right now to be the best developer

 - [Website](https://github.com/Allencs16) 💻 - Working on it.